Kimono: Lined and unlined kimono

-In the summer months (from June until October in the most stringent kimono guides, such as those for tea ceremony), kimono are unlined (hitoe); for the rest of the year, they are lined (awase).
+In the summer months (from June until October in the most stringent kimono guides, such as those for tea ceremony), kimonos are unlined (hitoe); for the rest of the year, they are lined (awase).
 This applies to all types of kimono, with a few caveats: the very informal yukata is always unlined, and thus only worn in summer; the most formal kimono, in contrast, are unlikely to be worn unlined in summer, as many people simply do not have more than one formal kimono to wear, and do not wear formal kimono often enough to warrant the purchase of a new, unlined kimono, just for summer wear.
 Obi also change fabric type in the summer months.

 Within the two realms of lined and unlined, further distinctions exist for different months.
-Lined kimono are either made from transparent or gauze fabrics (usu-mono) or opaque fabrics, with kimono transitioning towards gauze fabrics at the height of summer and away from them as autumn begins.
+Lined kimonos are either made from transparent or gauze fabrics (usu-mono) or opaque fabrics, with kimono transitioning towards gauze fabrics at the height of summer and away from them as autumn begins.
 In one kimono guide for tea ceremony, at the start of the unlined season in June, fabrics such as kawari-chirimen (a type of silk crêpe noted as a more "wrinkle-resistant" form of hitokoshi-chirimen) and komayori ro (a thicker type of ro with twisted silk threads) are recommended for wear.
-Following the beginning of the rainy season in some time in July, fabrics switch over to gauzier varieties, and highly-prized hemp fabrics such as Echigo-jofu are worn.
+Following the beginning of the rainy season in some time in July, fabrics switch over to gauzier varieties, and highly prized hemp fabrics such as Echigo-jofu are worn.
 Continuing into August, hemp, ro and sha continue to be worn; in September, they are still worn, but fabrics such as hitokoshi chirimen, worn in June, become suitable again, and opaque fabrics become preferred over sheer, though sheer may still be worn if the weather is hot.

-In the same kimono guide, the first lined kimono are worn in October, and the transition away from plainer opaque fabrics to richer silks such as rinzu is immediate.
+In the same kimono guide, the first lined kimonos are worn in October, and the transition away from plainer opaque fabrics to richer silks such as rinzu is immediate.
 The richness of fabrics increases going into November and December, with figured silks featuring woven patterns appropriate.
 Coming into January, crêpe fabrics with a rougher texture become appropriate, with fabrics such as tsumugi worn in February.
 Figured silks continue to be worn until June, when the unlined season begins again.
+In Japan, this process of changing clothes is referred to as koromogae.